torbs/eik-lib.github.io/docs/overview.md

 Eik has support for storing Import Maps under a dedicated namespace.
 Import Maps are versioned and immutable and can be aliased in the same way that assets can.

-Eik comes with a feature to apply Import Maps to Eik packages during bundling.
+Eik's mapping utils is used to apply Import Maps to assets during bundling.

-## How it all works together
+## Mapping it together

 In Eik, we use Import Maps and aliasing of assets to align the versions of libraries across multiple applications on a site while maintaining the possibility to develop and deploy each application to production separately.